 If you have any suggestions or want to be more involved, please contact one of the Leadership Team members.
 We’d love to hear from you—share your ideas for discussion topics, on and offline projects you’d like community feedback on, additional resources to include on the site, or anything else that’s on your mind.
 Get in touch!

 Leadership Team Members

 I was raised by two relatively progressive parents from Northern California with Southern roots; that's me in a nutshell.
 I've seen and experienced many different parts of the country but my heart belongs to the south and the west.
 My love of nature was fostered in my early Girl Scout experience, my love of humanity is just something I was born with, and these two loves were brought together when I learned about environmental justice my sophomore year of college.
-I'm a graduating senior at Howard University in Washington, DC, a blogger, an activist, and a nerd and proud of it.
+I'm a graduate of Howard University and the AmeriCorps program Public Allies.
+I'm a blogger, an activist, and a nerd and proud of it.

 Gabe Elsner is a public interest advocate based in Washington, D.C.
 For the past five years, he has worked with a variety of non-profit organizations to elevate the voice of ordinary people in Washington, DC.
 Gabe understands that citizens need to stand up for true American values - to overcome the influence of corporate lobbyists and special interest groups and restore a democracy of, by and for the people.
 Gabe is the Co-Director of the Checks & Balances Project, an energy industry watchdog group, in June 2011 to help increase transparency, expose the fossil fuel echo chamber and inform the public on critical issues related to the energy debate.